MQ-software-carpentry/statistics-with-r/_episodes/02-preparing-data.md

 <img src="../fig/rmd-histogram_lnbl-1.png" title="plot of chunk histogram_lnbl" alt="plot of chunk histogram_lnbl" width="612" style="display: block; margin: auto;" />

 It looks a little bit better.
 We can also use a QQ-plot to check for normality.
+The points should lie approximately along the line.

 ~~~